MariamKhoKh/cs-ai-2025-team-ai4ce/docs/capstone-proposal.md

 ### ML Training Data

 **Initial Dataset (Manual Labeling):**
-- 100 real student submissions (ask permission to use, all collected submissions will be anonymized, stored securely, and used solely for improving the system in compliance with university data governance policy.)
+- 100 real submissions (ask permission to use)
 - Label each with error type(s)
 - Include optimal solution for comparison